 It’s a time for new thinking in the insurance industry.
 Whether it’s insurtech companies competing for capital or carriers seeking brand loyalty among millennials, there’s a race to innovate and get a foothold in the future of the insurance industry.

 What that future looks like, however, is still coming into focus.
 A new survey from NetClaim shows digital change coming to the claims intake process.
-Gone are the days when call centers can succeed on efficiency and cost effectiveness alone.
-Insurers are now looking for solutions that improve quality control and fraud protection.
+Gone are the days when contact centers can succeed on efficiency and cost effectiveness alone.
+Insurers and TPAs are now looking for solutions that improve quality control and fraud protection.

-The survey found 87 percent of carriers and third party administrators (TPAs) either agreed (41 percent) or strongly agreed (46 percent) that there is a need for innovation in the claims intake and distribution process.
+The survey found 87 percent of carriers and TPAs either agreed (41 percent) or strongly agreed (46 percent) that there is a need for innovation in the claims intake and distribution process.
 More surprising was the factors driving that need.

 While improved efficiency and reduced expenses were still seen as the leading driver of innovation among carriers (68 percent), the demand for better quality control and fraud protection measures was just behind (64 percent), suggesting a need for new solutions.

 Carriers and TPAs are expanding their search for these solutions beyond their own walls.
-About a fifth of respondents said their companies have already outsourced their claims intake process, while another fifth said they are actively looking for vendors to take over.
+About half of respondents said their companies have already outsourced their claims intake process or are actively looking for vendors to take over.

-Agility and configurability are crucial, both because of the rapidly changing state of the business and the inherent uncertainty across the insurance spectrum – whether its climate change and property insurance, legal changes around healthcare or self-driving cars and auto insurance.
+Agility and configurability are crucial, both because of the rapidly changing state of the business and the inherent uncertainty across the insurance spectrum – whether its climate change and property insurance or evolving digital shopping habits and franchise insurance.

-Carriers also need solutions that can scale up at a moment’s notice.
+Carriers and TPAs also need solutions that can scale up at a moment’s notice.
 Wildfires on the west coast and hurricanes in the southeast are a reminder of just how important it is for insurance companies to have technology that can support rapid expansion of their services.
-Insurers need machine learning that can stretch with demand and allow intake professionals to focus on areas that need a human touch.
+Insurers need digital solutions that can stretch with demand and allow intake professionals to focus on areas that need a human touch.

-The insurance industry is facing the same question as many other consumer fields – how fast to move into digital?
-This question is especially difficult given that old ways of doing business are still highly profitable.
+But where to start, an entire business infrastructure can’t be shifted to digital overnight.
+The insurance industry is facing the same question as many other consumer fields – how to move into digital in logical steps?
+How to do this is especially difficult given that old ways of doing business are still highly profitable.

 These steps can help insurance companies overcome the burden of legacy systems and achieve the digital agility required to remain competitive in the years to come.

 On the distribution front, carriers and TPAs need to upgrade data systems to be ready to move quickly onto digital platforms that will host the insurance marketplace.
-They need to have be comfortable with using AI and ML throughout the claims process and to be flexible enough to move among insurtech partners who can extend their digital capacity.
+They need to have be comfortable with using digital technologies throughout the claims process and to be flexible enough to move among insurtech partners who can extend their digital capacity.

 And they need to realize that claims intake is no exception.
 Insurers now realize that searching for the cheapest intake solution is no longer good enough.
 They need solutions that can change as fast as the industry and scale up to meet the challenges ahead, whatever they might be.